-Meet Jimmy Negus
+Meet Dr. Jimmy Negus

-Jimmy Negus is currently pursuing his Ph.D. in astrophysics at The University of Colorado Boulder.
 In his spare time, he enjoys stargazing with his 8'' Dobsonian Telescope in the Rockies and participating in astronomy outreach.

 He has authored two books with Enslow Publishing - Mysteries of Space: Black Holes Explained and Mysteries of Space: Supernovas Explained.

-Former NASA Administrator: Major General Charles F. Bolden Jr.
+Major General Charles F. Bolden Jr.

 Extracurricular